Spring Nursery Survey

 - Submit the information to PlantRight

 On average, the entire process takes about two and half hours to complete, depending on travel time and how many plants you find.
 Some people choose to work with other volunteers.
 Returning volunteers may choose to view the full webinar, or a shorter refresher video.
-Stores in Northern California (Monterey, Kings, Tulare, Inyo counties and north) will be available to claim on APRIL 3rd at noon, and will not appear on the website until that date.
+The deadline for submitting southern California data is June 4th.
+The deadline for submitting northern California data is June 20th.

 In 2017 we not be having a second live webinar.
 Register to access the webinar recording or refresher video.
 Thank you for participating!